The Dixmier-Douady class and an abelian extension of the homeomorphism group: Abstract

 \section{Abstract}

-A $\Homeo(X)_0$-bundle is a fiber bundle with fiber $X$ whose structure group reduces to the identity component $\Homeo(X)_0$ of the homeomorphism group of $X$.
-We construct a characteristic class of $\Homeo(X)_0$-bundles as a third cohomology class with coefficients in $\mathbb{Z}$.
-We also investigate the relation between the universal characteristic class of flat fiber bundles and the gauge group extension of the homeomorphism group.
-Furthermore, under some assumptions, we construct and study the central $S^1$-extension and the corresponding group two-cocycle of $\Homeo(X)_0$.
+Let $X$ be a connected topological space and $c \in \HHH^2(X;\ZZ)$ a non-zero cohomology class.
+A $\Homeo(X,c)$-bundle is a fiber bundle with fiber $X$ whose structure group reduces to the group $\Homeo(X,c)$ of $c$-preserving homeomorphisms of $X$.
+If $\HHH^1(X;\ZZ) = 0$, then a characteristic class for $\Homeo(X,c)$-bundles called the Dixmier-Douady class is defined via the Serre spectral sequence.
+We show a relation between the universal Dixmier-Douady class for foliated $\Homeo(X,c)$-bundles and the gauge group extension of $\Homeo(X,c)$.
+Moreover, under some assumptions, we construct a central $S^1$-extension and a group two-cocycle on $\Homeo(X,c)$ corresponding to the Dixmier-Douady class.